open-policy-agent/opa/docs/docs/docker-authorization.md

 - Ubuntu 20.04 (64-bit)

-If you are using a different distro, OS, or architecture, the steps will be the same.
+If you are using a different distribution, OS, or architecture, the steps will be the same.
 However, there may be slight differences in the commands you need to run.

 ## Steps